mhei/remotechargeport/README.md

 `SatelliteAgent` and is on this system delivered to the `EvseManager`.
 Of course, any return values are passed back, as any variables published at random times from the remote `EvseManager`.
-That way, the RPC connection to the remote system is kind of opague for the main system, however, a short delay cannot be prevented by design.
+That way, the RPC connection to the remote system is kind of opaque for the main system, however, a short delay cannot be prevented by design.

 The decision to use a dedicated RPC connection for each satellite and not to re-use